dwave-examples/immunization-strategy/README.md

 The second highlights the partition of the population into large groups (left and right) and separator (center).

 ![Example Output](readme_imgs/separator.png)

+### Graphs Available

+Several different types of graphs or networks are available for this demo using the options provided.
+These are all built using NetworkX graph generator functions, and the details of these functions can be found [here](https://networkx.org/documentation/stable//reference/generators.html#).

+- `karate`: Karate Club graph; a fixed graph on 33 nodes.
+- `internet`: Internet Autonomous System network; specify nodes between 1,000 and 10,000.
+- `rand-reg`: A random d-regular graph; specify number of nodes and value for d.
+- `ER`: Erdos-Renyi random graph; specify number of nodes and edge probability.
+- `SF`: Barabsi-Albert scale-free graph; specify number of nodes and number of edges to add from a new node to any existing nodes.

 ## Code Overview